sorentwo/braintree-elixir/README.md

 Furthermore, the environment defaults to `:sandbox`, so you'll want to configure it with `:production` in `prod.exs`.

+You may optionally pass directly those configuration keys to all functions performing an API call.
+In that case, those keys will be used to perform the call.

 You can optionally [configure Hackney options][opts] with:

 ```elixir